Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 b) Ride wherever you feel like riding!
 Your horse will just have to get over it.

 c) Ask your friend if you can follow them and their horse past the scary spot a few times to practice.

-5. When you got to the farm it was a warm, sunny and calm day.
+5. When you get to the farm, it is a warm, sunny, and calm day.
 By the time you do your chores and get tacked up, it is cloudy and gusting very high winds.
 All the horses seem tense and nervous.
 What do you do?

 c) You get on and ride as you normally would, just calmly aware that your horse may be bothered by the change in the weather.

 6. For some reason, there are a lot more people sitting at the ring watching lessons today than usual.
 What do you do?

 a) You aren't bothered by the audience and ride as you always do.

 b) Try to ride your horse as far away from the people and the part of the fence they are standing close to.
 You ride nervously because you feel like you are being scrutinized.

 c) You ride better than ever with the pressure of people watching you.